Leah loves cooking and enjoys finding methods for sprucing up traditional recipes.

-You may have already noticed, but I love ethnic foods.
-Many of my recipes have a Hispanic or Asian influence.
+I love ethnic foods—most of my favorite recipes have a Hispanic or Asian influence.
 The flavor is incredible, and they can be so easy to make.
 For me, the best part is how easily I can customize them.
-I'm kind of a picky eater ... fine, I'm a VERY picky eater.
+I'm kind of a picky eater ... fine, I'm a very picky eater.
 So if I can swap out ingredients very easily, it's a good recipe for me!
 I've included a list of substitutions you can make to ensure that this recipe fits your dietary needs (vegan or low-carb).

 I recently had a craving for nachos, but those don't exactly fit into my plan of healthy eating.
 Fried tortilla chips, globs of refried beans, a ton of cheese, sour cream, and guacamole aren't going to help me reach my healthy goals.
 Not to mention the fact that they usually have ground beef on them, which I can't make with cheese in my kosher kitchen.
 To add insult to injury, there's usually salsa on top, which is full of onions that I don't eat.
 So I had to improvise to get my nacho fix.

 - 1 teaspoon extra virgin olive oil

 - 1 (13.7 oz) package Gardein beefless ground

 - 4 bell peppers, sliced as listed above

 - 1 (16 oz) can fat free refried beans